 About Dave

-His artistic expertise with steel started with his current profession as a steamfitter with local union 455.
-He currently continues to work in the construction trade as a master pipefitter and has worked with steel for over 32 years.
-He learned at a young age how to proficiently use an oxygen/acetylene torch.
+My artistic expertise with steel started with a profession as a steamfitter with local union 455.
+As a retired Master Pipefitter I learned at a young age how to proficiently use an oxygen/acetylene torch.
 Drawing has always come naturally.
-With a strong work ethic and attention to detail and a belief in what he creates is what continually drives him.
+With a strong work ethic , a clean torch , attention to detail and a belief in what I create is what continually drives me .

 Every work of art is hand drawn and each piece is uniquely different.
 No two pieces are alike.